proycon/LaMachine/index.md

 our software using the proper package manager, provided we have packages
 available:

-* Arch Linux (up to date) -- https://aur.archlinux.org/packages/?SeB=m&K=proycon , these packages are used as the basis of LaMachine VM and Docker App, and are freshly pulled from git.
+* Arch Linux (up to date) -- [AUR Packages](https://aur.archlinux.org/packages/?SeB=m&K=proycon) , these packages are used as the basis of LaMachine VM and Docker App, and are freshly pulled from git.
-* Debian/Ubuntu Linux (packages are currently out of date) -- https://qa.debian.org/developer.php?login=ko.vandersloot@uvt.nl
+* Debian/Ubuntu Linux (packages are currently out of date) -- [Debian packages](https://qa.debian.org/developer.php?login=ko.vandersloot@uvt.nl)
 * Mac OS X (homebrew), missing some sofware (most notably Frog, Colibri Core, and Python bindings)
 * CentOS/Fedora (packages are outdated completely)